Atmosphere-NX/Atmosphere/.github/ISSUE_TEMPLATE/feature_request.md

 - Change
 - Removal
   - [Ex: Removal of certain features or implementation due to a specific issue/bug or because of low quality code, etc.]

-[ Required: Reference the already existing [feature request. ](https://github.com/Atmosphere-NX/Atmosphere/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22features%2Ffeature-request%22) before you make your own request. ]
-[ Failure to do so means your request can and likely will be closed with no warning. ]

 ### What component do you feel this would best fit within?
 - [Fusée](https://github.com/Atmosphere-NX/Atmosphere#components)